-The Minister for the Environment, Heritage and Local Government invested €20 million in 2006 in a Multilateral Carbon Credit Fund established by the European Bank for Reconstruction and Development.
-That investment does not form part of the Fund but the units produced by projects undertaken are included herein as explained in Note 4(c).
+The Minister for the Environment, Climate and Communications invested €20 million in 2006 in a Multilateral Carbon Credit Fund established by the European Bank for Reconstruction and Development.
+That investment does not form part of the Fund but the units produced by projects undertaken are included herein as explained in Note 4.